-A view point or an attitude towards the particular issue from their own perspective is called Standpoint.
+A view point or an attitude towards the particular issue from their own perspective is called a Standpoint.

 The Standpoint Theory

-The standpoint theory concerns with the various levels of people’s perceptions.
-For instance people have similarity in their opinion depending on their demography and it concerns mostly of general issues.
-The most influential factor that regulates a perception is through experience.
-The tradition and culture also shape up a person’s perception to a certain degree.
+The standpoint theory is concerned with the various levels of people’s perceptions.
+For instance, people tend to have some similarities in their opinions regarding general issues depending on their demography.
+The most influential factor that regulates perception is experience.
+Traditions and culture also shape a person’s perception to a certain degree.

-The perspectives can be basically objective and subjective.
-The person from a higher position in the society usually sees the issues one-sidedly whereas the person from the average or the lower levels of the society takes the issue more practically.
-The reason for this is due to the dissimilarities in circumstances in which these two sets of people live in.
+The perspectives can be categorized into objective and subjective.
+A person from a higher position in society usually perceives the issues from one particular standpoint whereas a person from the middle or the lower classes of the society will take the issue more practically.
+The reason for this is due to the differences in the circumstances in which these two sets of people live.